tratum/tratum/README.md

 # 💫 About Me:
-👯 I’m looking to collaborate in the field of front-end web dev or android app dev<br>🌱 Just an Overenthusiastic person who has sunken inside the various fields of IT such as Web dev, App Dev, ML (Machine Learning), and Cybersecurity, and now is deeply regretting it So, **A advice to all is to focus on one field at a time**<br>💬 Ask me about anything and I'll help you to the best of my abilities.<br>⚡ Fun fact - My Interest in this field developed when me and my team won a robotic competition when I was in  6th Grade
+👯 Greetings, Fellow Tech Enthusiast!
+I'm on a captivating journey exploring the vast landscapes of software development, where creativity meets functionality and possibilities are limitless.<br>

+🌱 While my journey in the world of technology has taken me through diverse realms such as Web Development, App Development, Machine Learning, and CyberSecurity, I've come to appreciate the value of focused expertise.<br>

+#### My advice to Fellow enthusiasts: **Channel your energy into mastering one domain before conquering the next.**<br>

+💬 Feel free to reach out if you have any questions or if you're seeking assistance.
+I'm here to share my knowledge and lend a helping hand to the best of my abilities.<br>

+⚡ Did you know?
+My fascination with technology was sparked back in 6th Grade when my team emerged victorious in a thrilling robotic competition.
+That memorable moment ignited my lifelong curiosity and commitment to this ever-evolving field.

 ## 🌐 Socials: